concept-of-ear-training-for-guitarists

 1. Utilize Commuter Audio from Lesson Packages

 At Guitar Lessons Ithaca, we provide “commuter audio” as part of our students’ lesson packages.
 These audio resources are designed for easy listening during your daily routines, like commuting.
 They often include exercises in identifying intervals, chord qualities, and rhythmic patterns.
-Regularly listening to these tracks help to significantly enhance our students’ aural skills over time.
+Regularly listening to these tracks helps to significantly enhance our students’ aural skills over time.

 2. Explore Ear Training Apps